maus-me/woopEssentials/README.md

   - /shutdown - Will shutdown the server (if configured server will restart see scripts at Shutdownsystem) [Admin or Configured Role]
   - /admins - lists all admins speciefied by "AdminRoles" in Th3Condfig.json
   - /serverinfo - prints game and mod versions
-  - /stats Print the output of the ingame /stats command [Admin or Configured Role]
+  - /stats - Print the output of the ingame /stats command [Admin or Configured Role]
-  - /auth start to link discord and ingame account for the reward system
+  - /auth - start to link discord and ingame account for the reward system
+  - /announce - announce a message from discord to ingame chat [Admin or Configured Role]

 - Shutdownsystem